 Coronary artery disease as well as Stroke.

-How to minimize the side effects of the keto diet
+How to minimize the side effects of the Nigerian ketogenic diet

 To minimize keto flu, you can try a regular low-carb diet for the first few weeks.
 This may teach your body to burn more fat before you completely eliminate carbs.